OneLuaPro/.github/profile/README.md

 **OneLuaPro** can ...

-- be build and installed with minimum effort and toolchain-footprint as all its components are prepared for the [CMake](https://cmake.org/) build infrastructure.
+- be built and installed with minimum effort and toolchain-footprint as all its components are prepared for the [CMake](https://cmake.org/) build infrastructure,
 - be installed entirely without administrative privileges using the released zip-archives.

 ## Download and Installation